blockbuilder97/blockbuilder97/README.md

 Recruting @Base and Co-Founder of Layer2 Talent

-If you're looking at this you might want to consider pinging me
+If you made it this far you might want to consider pinging me

 How to reach me: